2023: A Year in Review

 Seeing the Problem

-When all the giddy excitement faded away, I began to feel what's lacking or what's annoying - and the solution I found:
+When all the giddy excitement of finding a place to stay faded away, I began to feel what's lacking or what's annoying - and the solution I found:

 The Daily Routine

-I've deepened my Yoga practice all this time.
+All this time, I've deepened my yoga practice.
 Why?
-Because there is nothing to do here.
+Because there is nothing else to do here.
 I start my day at 4 am when I get awakened by the roosters, motorcycles and trucks.
 I do my morning breathwork and neti pot.
 Then I go to the seawall to catch the sunrise and meditate.
 I go back home to continue my sleep.
 I catch up on my blog or read more on my current yoga book (Hatha Yoga Pradipika, Yoga Yajnavalkia, Yoga Sutras, etc).
 Then I go back to the seawall to catch the sunset - do pranayama, chant a mantra and meditate.
 I go back home again to be in front of my laptop.
 I'm like a monk here - no one to talk to, with not much to do.

 During Aug/Sep, I would make the daily uphill bicycle ride to Bolo Bolo for my cardio workout.
 While on my refreshing bath, I would do my isometric holds/dynamic tension while doing deep breathing and Maha Bandha Mudra.
 I felt strong during those days.